macrosalt/Java_Exercise/src/Task4/HospitalManagement/readme.md

 `Admin` can check the current circumstance of the `labortary`.
 Also he has total control of the records.
 He can insert, edit, delete and view all the records of patients.

+The use of the system is instructed by following screenshots.
 # Screenshots

 - Index page![1593825145882](assets/1593825145882.png)